 - Second Harvest Heartland can also help you locate resources for the holidays.
 Call 651-484-5117 or go to this page for help.

 - The Food Group can help you find a local food shelf.
-Formerly the Emergency Foodshelf Network, The Food Group also offers a program called Baskets of Hope that allows families facing hunger the opportunity to gather around the table and enjoy a holiday as a family.
-For more info contact 763-450-3895 or email firstname.lastname@example.org.
+Formerly the Emergency Foodshelf Network, The Food Group also offers a program called Baskets of Hope that allows families facing a food insecurity the opportunity to enjoy a holiday meal.
+For more info contact 763-450-3895 or email email@example.com.

-- Loaves and Fishesserves meals all year long and Thanksgiving meals at the following locations, Salvation Army Temple Corps and River of Life in Minneapolis, Dorothy and St. Matt’s in St. Paul, Esther’s in Marshall as well as Easter Lutheran in Eagan.
+- Loaves and Fishes serves meals all year long and Thanksgiving meals at the following locations, Salvation Army Temple Corps and River of Life in Minneapolis and St. Matt’s in St. Paul, Esther’s in Marshall as well as Easter Lutheran in Eagan.
 Call 612-377-9810 for more information.

 - Catholic Charities lists places to go for food, clothing, legal services and more.

-- Time to Organize has a list of places to donate various items and a list of clothing closets.
+- Time to Organize offers a list of places to donate various items and a list of clothing closets.

 - Community Action Partnership of Suburban Hennepin (CAPSH) helps with energy assistance.
-Contact 952-930-3541 for more information.
+Visit the website or contact 952-930-3541 for more information.

 - United Way receives information from organizations that are providing holiday food, toys or gifts.
-Call 2-1-1 or 651-291-0211.
-They will search for programs within your zip code.
+Call 2-1-1 or 651-291-0211 for more info.